SymX: Energy-based Simulation from Symbolic Expressions: Introduction

 \section{Introduction}

 In the research area of physically-based simulation a common problem is to efficiently compute the solution of non-linear equations, e.g., to simulate non-linear materials~\cite{StableNeoHookean}, to handle collisions with friction~\cite{AEF22}, or to resolve non-linear constraints~\cite{BET14}.
 This problem is also highly relevant for simulation methods based on energy minimization which have become increasingly popular in recent years~\cite{GSS+15,NOB16,BOFN18,CLL22}.
 Such methods allow the user to combine different material models and constraints in a single simulation by formulating (typically non-linear) potential energy functions for each component.
-Implicit time integration is often performed by minimizing the sum of the inertia energy and all potential energies, e.g., using Newton's method.
+Implicit time integration is often performed by minimizing the sum of the inertia energy and all energy potentials, e.g., using Newton's method.
+While first-order methods, such as Projective Dynamics~\cite{BML14}, may be used to solve this type of problem, in this work we focus exclusively on second-order methods due to their strong convergence and robustness guarantees~\cite{IPC}.

-However, this minimization process typically requires the computation of the first and second derivatives of potentially very complex energy expressions which might even originate from different physical systems.
-Differentiating such energy expressions by hand can be hard and very time-consuming.
-Energies are often only defined locally for specific element types (e.g., tetrahedra).
-The global assembly of their derivatives in a system with different energy expressions and different element types can also be challenging if done by hand.
-Moreover, implementing and optimizing the code of complex expressions and their derivatives is error-prone and the software complexity increases as the number of physical systems and energies grow.